Climate Action

 We know addressing climate change requires a collective effort across our global community.
 That is why we’re working with our suppliers, Franchisees, industry, governments, NGOs and others.

-- Greenhouse Gas Protocol: Technical Working Group on Land Based Emissions: Through this working group, we collaborate with GHG accounting specialists, NGOs and other companies to establish standards and guidance for use when measuring the impact of emissions from farming, forestry and other land-based activities.
+• Greenhouse Gas Protocol: Technical Working Group on Land-Based Emissions: Through this working group, we collaborated with GHG accounting specialists, NGOs and other companies to establish standards and guidance for use when measuring the impact of emissions from farming, forestry and other land-based activities.

-- SBTi’s FLAG project consultative group: In 2022, we contributed to expert advice and direction for companies in land-intensive sections to ensure criteria for target-setting are clear and practical.
-This experience helped inform our own journey to update our SBTi-validated targets in 2023.
+• SBTi’s FLAG project consultative group: In 2022, we contributed to expert advice and direction for companies in land-intensive sections to ensure criteria for target-setting are clear and practical.
+This experience helped inform our own journey to update our SBTi-validated targets.

 Climate Action in Our Supply Chain